 Applying for a Loan

 In many cases, you can join a credit union and apply for a loan at the same time.
 If you’re already a member, then you’re that much further ahead in the loan process.

 Speak with a loan officer at your credit union to understand the types of loans available and ask about the basic requirements for getting your loan approved.
 The credit union loan process varies from place to place, but most have similar requirements:

 - Application: You’ll need to fill out an application, either online or on paper.

-- Identification: On the application, you’ll need to provide identifying information about yourself, such as a Social Security Number.
+- Identification: On the application, you’ll need to provide identifying information about yourself, such as a Social Security number.

-- Creditworthiness: A history of borrowing and repaying loans will help you get approved.
+- Creditworthiness: A history of borrowing and repaying loans responsibly will help you get approved.
 Your credit score is often used to judge creditworthiness.

-Even if you don’t have a solid history of repaying loans (or if you’ve had a few problems in the past), you still might get approved for a loan.
-Especially at small, community institutions, there’s a decent chance that you can speak with staff, who will personally review your credit reports and your personal situation.
+After you apply, a loan officer will review your application to determine whether you qualify for the loan.
+Even if you don’t have a solid history of loan repayment or you’ve had a few problems in the past, you still might get approved for a loan.
+Especially at small community institutions, there’s a decent chance that you can speak with a staff member, who will personally review your credit report and your personal situation.
 Sometimes a personal letter can help.

-How Long Does It Take?
+How Long Does it Take to Borrow?

 In some cases, it’ll take longer.
 Credit union employees have a lot to do, and they can’t hand out money until they’ve had a chance to evaluate every loan.
-Plan ahead, and ask your lender how long you should expect to wait.
+Plan ahead and ask your lender how long you should expect to wait.